 9. Spix’s Macaw: Blu from Rio

-As his names states, Blu is a blue Spix’s macaw.
+As his name states, Blu is a blue Spix’s macaw.
 This is one species of macaws that has vibrant blue feathers.
 In 2000, this bird was declared extinct in the wild and there are only a few (177) held in captivity.
 The movie Rio brought attention to the species as well as other parrots that may be in danger.
 When you think of a parrot, the blue and gold macaw may be the parrot you picture with blue wings, yellow belly and a green tuft on its head.
 They are more common and can be kept as companion pets.

 8. Royal Blue Tang: Dory from Finding Nemo and Finding Dory

 These fish are sometimes referred to as surgeonfish and are known for their deep blue bodies with yellow tail fin and yellow at the tip of their fins.
 They have a distinct black design on their side that people say looks like the number six.
-The average size of the blue tang is the size of an adult’s hand but can range from 4-14 inches in length.
-You’ve probably heard the phrase, “Play opossum”, if something plays dead, but you could also say, “Play Royal Blue Tang” (not as catchy), when threatened these fish will turn on their sides and act dead to deter predators.
+The average size of the blue tang is the size of an adult’s hand but can range from 4 to 14 inches in length.
+You’ve probably heard the phrase, “Play opossum,” if something plays dead, but you could also say, “Play Royal Blue Tang” (not as catchy), when threatened these fish will turn on their sides and act dead to deter predators.

-Exotic fish are some of the most common blue animals on the planet!
-Let’s take a look at a couple blue fish that can be found in an aquarium near you!
+Exotic fish are some of the most common blue animals on the planet.
+Let’s take a look at a couple blue fish that can be found in an aquarium near you!.